The SweetSpot® Investment Strategy

 Performance is expressed as the dividend-adjusted percentage returns an investor would have achieved if she had entered each trade at the beginning of the trade period and exited at the end, neither adding nor selling any shares along the way.
 Returns are measured against the corresponding dividend-adjusted returns of a representative market-index ETF(s).
 From 1998-2006, SweetSpot trades were selected from a universe of mostly domestic Fidelity sector funds, making the U.S. stock market — as represented by the S&P 500 SPDR ETF (SPY) — the appropriate benchmark for that period.
-When SweetSpot converted to a global program in 2007, its benchmark became the global stock market.
-Until 2008 there was no ETF available to investors that tracked the global stock market.
-Therefore, global stock-market returns corresponding to SweetSpot trades entered in 2007 and 2008 are represented by the combined performance of the three pre-existing ETFs that together comprised the global stock market, in proportion to the size of their constituent markets:
+SweetSpot converted to a global program in 2007, and 2008 was the first year that a majority of portfolio holdings were drawn from a global universe.
+At that time SweetSpot’s benchmark became the global stock market.
+Before 2009 there was no ETF available to investors that tracked the global stock market.
+Therefore, global market returns corresponding to SweetSpot trades entered in 2008 are represented by the combined performance of the three pre-existing ETFs that together comprised the global stock market, in proportion to the size of their constituent markets:

 1) S&P 500 SPDR ETF (SPY) (U.S. stocks);